cwilliams0926/dotfiles/README.md

 # dotfiles

 My collection of configurations and such I use for coding.
-Not extremely pretty or anything.
-Just what I use to get stuff done.
 A lot of inspiration was taken from other dotfiles I've seen however everything is custom.

 ## Requirements